material-foundation/material-remixer/README.md

 - [Android](https://github.com/material-foundation/material-remixer-android) - Remixer for Android.
 - Web - Remixer for Web (available soon).
 - Dashboard - Remixer web dashboard for all platforms (available soon).

+## Is Material Foundation affiliated with Google?

+Yes, the [Material Foundation](https://github.com/material-foundation) organization is one of Google's new homes for tools and frameworks related to our [Material Design](https://material.io) system.
+Please check out our blog post [Design is Never Done](https://design.google.com/articles/design-is-never-done/) for more information regarding Material Design and how Remixer integrates with the system.

+## Contributing

+We gladly welcome contributions!
+If you have found a bug, have questions, or wish to contribute, please follow our [Contributing Guidelines](https://github.com/material-foundation/material-remixer/blob/master/CONTRIBUTING.md).

+## License

+© Google, 2016.
+Licensed under an [Apache-2](https://github.com/material-foundation/material-remixer/blob/master/LICENSE) license.